The Scatty Mum

 ⬇️ Here you will find an overview of how to make the recipe.
 For full information on ingredients and quantities please see the recipe card at the bottom of the page ⬇️

-Next, heat a wok over medium heat.
+Step 2: Next, heat a wok over a medium heat.
 Once hot, add the seasoned pork belly and stir-fry until golden brown and crispy, which should take about 8-10 minutes.
 When the pork belly is cooked, use a slotted spoon to remove it from the wok and set it aside on a plate.

-Once the pork belly is removed from the wok, drain all but 1 tablespoon of the fat from the pan, then add the red pepper, peasgarlic, the green parts of the spring onion & the finely chopped chilli.
-(Save the other half of the chilli and spring onion for garnish later) Stir-fry them for 4-5 minutes, until they have softened and are slightly caramelized.
-The vegetables will really absorb & take on the flavours from the pork belly and the seasoning.
+Step 4: Once the pork belly is removed from the wok, drain all but 1 tablespoon of the fat from the pan, then add the red pepper, garlic, the green parts of the spring onion & the finely chopped chilli.
+(Save the other half of the chilli and spring onion for garnish later)

-Push the vegetables to one side of the pan and add the beaten eggs to the other side.
+Step 6: Push the vegetables to one side of the pan and add the beaten eggs to the other side.
 Scramble the eggs until they are cooked through, then slice them into strips or small pieces with a spatula.

-Add the cooked or microwaved rice to the pan, along with the pork belly and sauce.
+Step 7: Add the cooked or microwaved rice to the pan, along with the pork belly and sauce.
 Stir-fry everything for 5 minutes, until the rice is heated through and everything is well combined.

 Bowl of pork belly fried rice garnished with red chilli and spring onion.